EngrAwab/Robo_rumble/README.md

 The main issues faced by subcontractors include:
 - High costs associated with hiring and deploying safety officers to each construction site.
 - Challenges in monitoring worker safety effectively across multiple sites simultaneously.
-- Wear and tear and logistical challenges associated with temporary camera installations.

 ## Proposed Solutions
 To mitigate these challenges, the following solutions have been proposed: